wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 Use the above exercise as a way to discover any gaps or discrepancies in the requirements.

-> Note: Building features with BDD does have one major drawback: You are starting with tech debt.
-Your tests will likely be incorrect and need to be changed as you refine the requirements, view, and implementation details.
+> Note: Building features with BDD and TDD has a non-trivial tradeoff that's worth consideration: You are starting with technical debt.
+Your tests will likely be incorrect and need to be changed as you refine the requirements, UI, and implementation details.
 It is up to your team to decide if this up-front cost is worth the investment.
+>
+> As you develop features in VSM, you may find the process of defining and refining the "shape of the feature" to be an acceptable alternative to fully adopting BDD or TDD.

 ## Conclusion